awsdocs/amazon-eks-user-guide/doc_source/create-kubeconfig.md

              #   value: "aws-profile"
      ```

-1. Replace *endpoint\-url* with the endpoint URL for your cluster\.
-You can obtain the value for your cluster with the `aws eks describe cluster` AWS CLI command\.

-1. Replace *base64\-encoded\-ca\-cert* with the `certificateAuthority.data` that was created for your cluster\.
-This is returned in the output from the `aws eks describe cluster` AWS CLI command\.
+1. Replace *endpoint* with the endpoint that you obtained in a previous step\.

+1. Replace *certificate\-data* with the Base64\-encoded certificate data that you obtained in a previous step\.

 1. Replace *cluster\-name* with your cluster name\.

 1. \(Optional\) To assume an IAM role to perform cluster operations instead of the default AWS credential provider chain, uncomment the `-r` and `role-arn` lines and replace them with an IAM role ARN to use with your user\.

-1. \(Optional\) To always use a specific named AWS credential profile \(instead of the default AWS credential provider chain\), uncomment the `env` lines and replace `aws-profile` with the profile name to use\.

 1. Save the file to the default `kubectl` folder, with your cluster name in the file name\.
 For example, if your cluster name is *my\-cluster*, save the file to `~/.kube/config-my-cluster`\.